 Transparency with discipline

-By distinguishing between structured press conferences and other forms of media engagement, and by inviting questions outside the session’s scope to be submitted directly to the Prime Minister’s Press Office, the government is clarifying how and where different forms of accountability should occur.
+The Prime Minister’s Office statement makes this clear by instructing that questions outside the session’s scope be submitted directly to the Prime Minister’s Press Office, thereby clarifying how and where different forms of accountability should take place.

-It is hoped the Prime Minister will treat this submission with the seriousness it warrants and formally entrench the approach through an official announcement.
+It is hoped that the Prime Minister will treat this opportunity for public submission with the seriousness it warrants and formally entrench the approach within a legal framework.

 Historically, journalists have raised persistent concerns that requests for comment or clarification directed to government ministries were frequently ignored or went unanswered, reflecting a lack of seriousness in the government’s stated commitment to transparency and accountability.